-An alternative is to shift both the subject matter techniques can be used self-consciously through and medium of architecture.
-If we acknowledge the processes of "bad" translation.
-While Evans that architecture begins with an encounter-with people measuring the messy material matter of buildings, landscapes, and other people-then we in his search for resistance and liberation.
-To truly need to allow other tools of representation into the break from the lineage of essentialism in architec- canon.
-This is where techniques of imprinting, castture requires acknowledging that translation itself ing, remaking and performing offer entirely differis a corporeal, material, and social process.
-From ent ways of thinking about abstraction and documentation to construction, design is in itself a translation.
+An alternative is to shift both the subject matter and medium of architecture.
+If we acknowledge that architecture begins with an encounter-with people measuring the messy material matter of buildings, landscapes, and other people-then we need to allow other tools of representation into the canon.
+This is where techniques of imprinting, casting, remaking and performing offer entirely different ways of thinking about abstraction and translation.
 Matter produces abstractions, which produce ideas, which produce more matter.

-opposite: Antonio da Sangallo the Younger, Survey of Civitavecchia, 1538 Uffizi 934v
+opposite: Antonio da Sangallo the Younger, Survey of Civitavecchia, 1538, Uffizi 934v